superDross/pdVCF/README.md

 ```

 ## To Do
-- Increase efficiency of vcf2dataframe
 - Functionality
   - Implement proper handling of multiallelic variants.
 Which affects:
     - Genotype fields: AD, AB
     - Info fields: AF, AC etc.

   - Plotting features
-  - Method to convert back to vcf format